rcteenx/tutorial_testimonial-grid/README.md

-# Simple Tailwind by rcteenx
+# Simple Tailwind Starter by rcteenx

-Tutorial based on the Tailwind course of Brad Traversgit
+Simple Tailwind Starter based on the Tailwind course of Brad Travers

 ## Section 4: A Better Development Environment